-This document has been prepared by the Secretariat on the basis of the Guide for participants produced for the 12th, 13th, 14th and 15th meetings of the Conference of the Parties to CITES.
-It is based on the Rules of Procedure of the Conference of the Parties adopted by the Parties at CoP14 (The Hague, June 2007) and the present document is not intended as an official interpretation of them.
-The amendments to the Rules of Procedure proposed in documents CoP16 Doc.
-4.2 and Doc.
-4.3 are referred to in this document, but they are subject to approval by the Conference of the Parties.

-The aim of this Guide for participants is to give participants a clearer idea of how a meeting of the Conference of the Parties should proceed.
-It is also meant to inform participants who are not familiar with CITES meetings of what exactly is expected of them.
+- 1. This document has been prepared by the Secretariat on the basis of the Guide for participants produced for previous meetings of the Conference of the Parties (CoP) to CITES.
+It is based on the Rules of Procedure of the Conference of the Parties as amended by the Parties at the 16th meeting of the CoP (CoP16, Bangkok, 2013).
+The present document is not intended as an official interpretation of them, and for reasons of simplicity, the document will not address or take into account any propsed amendments to the Rules that have been put forward for consideration and possible adoption by the CoP at the present meeting. - The aim of this Guide for participants is to give participants a clearer idea of how a meeting of the Conference of the Parties is expected to proceed.
+It is also meant to inform participants who are not familiar with CITES meetings of what might be expected of them.

-1 - Introduction
+Introduction

-Meetings of the Conference of the Parties to CITES are always busy gatherings and include discussions of a large number of complex and sensitive issues.
-Participants in the meetings, including delegates of Parties and observers, may have different views about the conservation of endangered species and, understandably, want to express their ideas as strongly as possible.
+3. Meetings of the Conference of the Parties to CITES are always busy gatherings and include discussions of a large number of complex and sometimes sensitive issues.
+Participants in the meetings, including delegates of Parties and observers, may have different views about the conservation of endangered species and, understandably, want to express their positions and ideas as strongly as possible.

-Some participants may not have attended large international gatherings before.
-Time for discussion on individual topics is limited.
-It is therefore very important that everyone taking part in meetings of the Conference of the Parties work together to make sure that the issues are examined in a thorough and objective way.
+- 4. Some participants may not have attended large international gatherings before.
+Time for discussion on individual topics is limited in view of the number of participants.
+It is therefore very important that everyone taking part in meetings of the Conference of the Parties work together to make sure that the issues are examined in a thorough and objective way. - 5.
 The Rules of Procedure are intended to provide a way of ensuring that debates are conducted in an orderly and constructive way.
 They give the Presiding Officer powers to direct discussion and control the proceedings.
 The Presiding Officer may, for example, on reasonable grounds, limit the number of speakers on a particular issue, set time limits for individual speakers or remind speakers to stick to the subject in order to secure expeditious and efficient treatment of the issues at hand.

-2 - Functional bodies
+Functional bodies

-Conference of the Parties

-The Conference of the Parties, also known as 'the Conference', is the combined body of the Parties to CITES and is convened every two to three years.
-A meeting of the Conference is often referred to as a 'CoP'.

-Bureau

-The Bureau comprises the Chair, the Alternate Chair and the Vice-Chairs of the Conference, the Chairs of Committees I and II, the Chair of the Credentials Committee, the Chair and the other members of the Standing Committee, and the Secretariat.
-The Bureau, to be presided over by the Chair of the Conference, has the duty to ensure effective enforcement of the Rules of Procedure and forwarding of the business of the meeting.
-To ensure the effective completion of business, the Bureau may take steps to alter the timetable or structure of the meeting and, as a last resort, to limit the time for debates (Rule 15.1 of the Rules of Procedure).
+- 6. Conference of the Parties The Conference of the Parties, also known as 'the Conference', is the combined body of all the Parties to CITES and is convened every three years.
+A meeting of the Conference is often referred to as a 'CoP'. - 7.
+Bureau The Bureau comprises the Chair, the Alternate Chair and the Vice-Chairs of the Conference, the Chairs of Committees I and II, the Chair of the Credentials Committee, the Chair and the other members of the Standing Committee, and the Secretariat.
+The Bureau, to be presided over by the Chair of the Conference, has the duty to ensure effective enforcement of the Rules of Procedure and forwarding of the